 In a departure from most journalist murder investigations in the Philippines, police moved quickly in the case, arresting Marlon Recamata, the alleged gunman, and several suspected accomplices.
 Recamata pleaded guilty in February 2011 and was sentenced to life in prison in May 2013.
 Recamata told the court he was paid the equivalent of US$250 for the slaying, according to news reports and the victim’s family.

-A Department of Justice panel had dismissed murder charges against the Reyes brothers in 2011, but a second panel reversed that decision in March 2013, based on new evidence.
-The following month, an appellate court blocked efforts by the Department of Justice to arrest the Reyeses, saying the department was over-reaching, according to news reports.
+A Department of Justice panel dismissed murder charges against the Reyes brothers in 2011, but a second panel reversed that decision in March 2013, based on new evidence.
+The following month, an appellate court blocked efforts by the Department of Justice to arrest the brothers, saying the department was over-reaching, according to news reports.
 While the department appealed, the brothers went into hiding.

 They were deported to the Philippines, where they were held in detention, according to news reports.
 In January 2016, the Supreme Court ruled that there was probable cause for their arrest, and returned jurisdiction for the case to Palawan’s Regional Trial Court.

-In a controversial decision, the regional court granted bail to Mario Reyes in May 2016, but later in the year rejected a similar petition for Joel Reyes.
+The regional court granted bail to Mario Reyes in May 2016, but later in the year rejected a similar petition for Joel Reyes.
 Both politicians ran for elected office from prison but lost their respective bids for the vice-mayoralty and mayoralty of Coron on May 9, 2016, according to news reports.

 On January 5, 2018, the Court of Appeals granted Joel Reyes’ petition to nullify the arrest order against him, ruling in a 24-page decision that his detention lacked “probable cause,” according to news reports.
 It ruled that the Puerto Princesa City Regional Trial Court that issued the order had no jurisdiction to try to decide the criminal case against him, and prohibited it from proceeding with the trial, the reports said.

-On January 23, 2018, Solicitor General Jose Calida filed an appeal with the Court of Appeals, claiming in its 53-page motion of reconsideration that the court “disregarded jurisprudential parameters” in its earlier decision to release Reyes, news reports said.
+On January 23, Solicitor General Jose Calida filed an appeal with the Court of Appeals, claiming that the court “disregarded jurisprudential parameters” in its earlier decision to release Joel Reyes, news reports said.